 When To Prune?

 These are some of the maintenance tips to manage your beautiful roses and ensure that they keep flourishing.
 Healthy and well-maintained plants will add to the overall beauty and accentuate the landscape.
-Try growing some rose varieties in your garden, you will definitely not be disappointed…
+Try growing some rose varieties in your garden; you will not be disappointed.